anjanimsp/textutilswebsite/README.md

 # textutilswebsite
-This website is used to analyzed the text.
+This website is used to analyze the text.